 - POST-HUMOUS TESTING HAS REPEATEDLY FOUND THAT 80-90% OF CULLED BADGERS ARE ACTUALLY FREE OF TB.

 - There is no season for culling - as it occurs all year round cubs are left to starve to death in their setts after their parents have been snared.

 - The cattle population in the ROI stands at 6,673,000 and growing.
 It is not known what the current badger population is, but it is believed to be in the region of just 70,000 and declining.

-- The likelihood from the beginning was, and still is, that bTB is transmitted from cattle to badger where an outbreak of the disease occurs in both animals in a given area is never explored or taken into consideration.
-(Given the size of a badger in comparison to a cow, the badger will naturally be the first to develop lesions from the disease even if the cow was the transmitter.)
+- The likelihood that bTB is transmitted from cattle to badger where an outbreak of the disease occurs in both animals in a given area is never explored or taken into consideration (although it is believed that that is how badgers first contracted the disease.
+However, given the size of a badger in comparison to a cow, the badger will naturally be the first to develop lesions from the disease even when the cow was the transmitter.)

 - In 2012 only 55 less cattle tested positive for bTB from the previous year after €3.4 million had been spent in 2011 culling up to 7,000 badgers.

 - Badgers are already threatened by road death, habitat destruction and illegal activities like hunting and badger baiting – continuing the cull will likely critically endanger them.

 - An Broc has a protected status under Irish and European law – this status means nothing when 6,000 snares are laid down every night in this reckless, pointless and shameful Government policy.
 Because the government have classed this nationwide culling as an 'experiment', the badger's protected status can be swept aside by them under EU law.